Subhadeep-Barman/KeepFit/README.md

 ## About The Project

-FitMate is designed to act as a virtual personal gym trainer, leveraging advanced pose estimation techniques to detect users' exercise poses and provide real-time feedback.
+KeepFit is designed to act as a virtual personal gym trainer, leveraging advanced pose estimation techniques to detect users' exercise poses and provide real-time feedback.
 It distinguishes user poses by evaluating pose landmarks and vector geometry, offering valuable insights to improve form and efficiency.

 ### Key Features:
 - Pose detection for various exercises.